marweck/bogus-boot/README.md

 It depends on a mongodb instance available at port 27017.

-Use the script ```start-mongo.sh``` to start a dockerized MongoDb instance, which is the same as issuing the following command:
+Use the command below to start a dockerized MongoDb instance:

 ```
 $. docker run -p 27017:27017 --name bogus-mongo -d mongo
 ```

+### Docker Image

 To build a docker image for this spring-boot app, use in the terminal:

 ```
-$. mvn package
+$. gradle bootBuildImage
 ```

-We use the great docker-maven-plugin from Spotify (also my favorite music streaming service) to create a docker image with the just built app.jar.

 After building our docker image, we can start our app using the ```start-app.sh``` script, which is the same as typing the following command: